Supernova-Studio/builder_generator_dart/README.md

  - All fields must be public and final;
  - Data class should have a default constructor (without a name) with named parameters only;

+Note: fields and corresponding constructor parameters should have the same name to be properly matched.

 ## Generated results

 Every data class will have a generated extension with the following operations: